ezioeg/mymovie-app/README.md

-# MyMovie App
+## MyMovie App
-Mobile application for movies and series developed with React Native CLI.
-It clones a basic version of Netflix and fetches movie and series data from The Movie Database (TMDB) API.
-It allows users to explore content by categories, view details, search for titles, and see recommendations.
+Mobile application developed with React Native CLI.
+It replicates a basic version of Netflix and consumes content from The Movie Database (TMDB) API.

-## Features
+### Features

-- **Home**
+- **Home Screen**
-  - A hero banner featuring the most highlighted movie or TV show.
-  - A button section to filter by Movies, Series, or Categories.
-When selecting Categories, a translucent overlay appears allowing users to choose genres such as Drama, Horror, Comedy, Action, among others.
-  - Scrollable lists of content based on the selected section (Movies, Series, or the chosen Category), organized by: Trending, Top Rated, Upcoming and others.
+  Displays a hero banner with a highlighted title and content lists filtered by Movies, Series, or Category.
+  - Categories include Drama, Horror, Comedy, Action, and more.
+  - Content sections include Trending, Top Rated, Upcoming, etc.

-- **Details**
+- **Detail View**
-  - Thumbnail image of the poster (clickable to play the main video of the movie or series).
-  - Title, release date, and rating.
+  Shows thumbnail, title, release date, rating, description, trailers, related content, and cast/crew info.
-  - General description of the content.
-  - List of trailers and related content.
-  - Cast and crew information (e.g., actors, directors, writers).

 - **Search**
-  - Initially displays recommended content.
-  - Allows searching by movie or series title.
+  Allows users to search titles and view recommendations.
-  - Applies the previously selected filters (Movies or Series) to show relevant results.
+  - Results are filtered by the previously selected type (Movies or Series).

 <details>
   <summary>📱 Android screenshots</summary>